benvaljean/benvaljean.github.io/_posts/2007-05-30-Registry_(Windows).markdown

 -   AllFilesystemObjects\\\\shellex
     -   ContextMenuHandlers
-        -   Copy To: Create this key to add a useful \"Copy to..\" entry for all files/folders, set the defautl value to {C2FBB630-2971-11d1-A18C-00C04FD75D13} .
+        -   Copy To: Create this key to add a useful \"Copy to..\" entry for all files/folders, set the default value to {C2FBB630-2971-11d1-A18C-00C04FD75D13} .
         -   Move To: As above except the default value must be {C2FBB631-2971-11d1-A18C-00C04FD75D13} .